CLIFFORD M. WILL

 He was elected to the US National Academy of Sciences in 2007.
 He was elected a Fellow of the American Physical Society in 1989, of the American Academy of Arts and Sciences in 2002, and of the International Society on General Relativity and Gravitation in 2016.

 He has published over 200 scientific articles, including 21 major review articles, 29 popular or semi-popular articles, and three books, Theory and Experiment in Gravitational Physics (Cambridge University Press, 1981; 2nd Edition, 2018), Was Einstein Right?
 (Basic Books, 1986), and Gravity: Newtonian, post-Newtonian, Relativistic, with Eric Poisson (Cambridge University Press, 2014).
 Was Einstein Right? won the 1987 American Institute of Physics Science Writing Award, was selected one of the 200 best books for 1986 by the New York Times Book Review, and has undergone translation into French, German, Italian, Japanese, Portuguese, Spanish, Korean, Greek, Persian, and Chinese.
+A new popular book, Is Einstein Still Right?
+Black holes, gravitational waves, and the quest to verify Einstein's greatest creation, with Nicolás Yunes, was published by Oxford University Press in 2020.

-His research interests are theoretical, encompassing the observational and astrophysical implications of Einstein's general theory of relativity, including gravitational radiation, black holes, cosmology, the physics of curved spacetime, and the theoretical interpretation of experimental tests of general relativity.
+His research interests are theoretical, encompassing the observational and astrophysical implications of Einstein's general theory of relativity, including gravitational radiation, black holes, the physics of curved spacetime, and the theoretical interpretation of experimental tests of general relativity.

 Physics Department | Clifford Will's Home Page | University of Florida